abiy5791/abiy5791/README.md

 ### QR Restaurant Menu & Ordering System

-A digital restaurant system where customers scan a QR code to view menus and place orders directly from their phones.
+A digital restaurant platform where customers scan a QR code to access menus and place orders directly from their phones.
+Designed to reduce manual ordering and improve restaurant workflow.

 ### QR Photo Album System

-A platform designed for photo studios allowing customers to securely access their photos through QR codes.
+A platform for photography studios that allows clients to securely access their photo albums through QR codes, simplifying photo delivery and client management.

+### Project Management System

+A web-based project management platform designed to manage project and all realted things with it.
+It helps organize project activities, monitor progress, and streamline development processes.

+### Tilet – E-commerce Platform

+An online e-commerce system designed for product listing, ordering, and customer management.
+Built to handle product catalogs, shopping workflows, and order processing.

 ### Community Platform

-A blog and forum platform enabling users to publish content and participate in discussions.
+A blog and forum system where users can publish content, participate in discussions, and engage with a community.

 ### Real-Time Chat System

-A messaging platform designed for communication within web applications.
+A messaging platform enabling real-time communication within web applications.

 ### Gym Management System

-A system designed to manage memberships, attendance, and daily operations for gyms.
+A management system for gyms that handles memberships, attendance tracking, and daily operational management.

----

 # 📊 GitHub Statistics